The Greater Toronto Drag King Society.

 This article is taught at The University of Lethbridge in Alberta, Canada

-I wrote this before my doctoral dissertation ("A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film") and while a lot of it was research, I had such a good time/experience.
+I wrote this in the 1990s, before my doctoral dissertation ("A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film") and while a lot of it was research, I had such a good time/experience.
 DK is now defunct but I will always remember that time with pride and celebration.

 my article is here: